The Internet and the Web

 The Web is the only way to access information through the Internet.
 It’s a system of Internet servers that support specially formatted documents.
 The documents are formatted in a markup language called HTML, or “HyperText Markup Language”, which supports a number of features including links and multimedia.
 These documents are interlinked using hypertext links and are accessible via the Internet.

 To link hypertext to the Internet, we need:

 - Uniform Resource Locator (URL), the address of the resource.

 Difference between Web and Internet:

 Internet Web The Internet is the network of networks and the network allows to exchange of the data between two or more computers.
-The Web is a way to access Information through the Internet.
-It is also known as Network of Networks.
-The Web is a model for sharing information using Internet.
+The Web is a way to access information through the Internet.
+It is also known as the Network of Networks.
+The Web is a model for sharing information using the Internet.
 The Internet is a way of transporting information between devices.
-The protocol used by the web is Http.
+The protocol used by the web is http.
 The Web is accessed by the Web Browser.

-URI stands for ‘Uniform Resource Identifier’ .
+URI stands for ‘Uniform Resource Identifier’.
 A URI can be a name, locator, or both for an online resource whereas a URL is just the locator.
 URLs are a subset of URIs.
-A URL is human-readable text that was designed to replace the numbers (IP addresses) that computers use to communicate with servers.
+A URL is a human-readable text that was designed to replace the numbers (IP addresses) that computers use to communicate with servers.

 A URL consists of a protocol, domain name, and path (which includes the specific subfolder structure where a page is located) like-

 - Protocol – HTTP or HTTPS.